predicthq/predicthq-kafka-python/README.md

 ## Configuration

-This library provide a default configuration for producer and consumer available here:
+This library provides a default configuration for producer and consumer available here:
 [settings.py](predicthq/kafka/settings.py)

-Consumer using `confluent-kafka-python` will need to have a certain amount of internal memorry dedicated to a buffer which work as an internal queue.
+Consumer using `confluent-kafka-python` will need to have a certain amount of internal memory dedicated to a buffer which work as an internal queue.
 Basically, librdkafka will pre-fetch kafka messages, which will make it faster for the consumer to process the next batch.

 Each configuration key can be overiden using `kafka_consumer_config` and `kafka_producer_config` arguments.

 For more tunning, here is all available configuration parameters which can be used:
 [librdkafka CONFIGURATION.md](https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md).

-# Advance usage
+## Advanced usage

-To implement a really specific consumer/producer logic, some low level function are available:
+To implement a really specific consumer/producer logic, some low level functions are available:

 ```python
 def get_kafka_consumer(bootstrap_servers: List[str], group_id: str, kafka_custom_config: Dict[str, str]) -> confluent_kafka.Consumer: pass